 But in December 2014, the U.K. implemented a new regulatory scheme that required operators to obtain U.K. licenses and implemented a 15% point of consumption tax.
-That means for all wagers placed in the U.K., operators would have to pay a 15% tax on gross profits.
+That means for all wagers placed in the U.K., operators have to pay a 15% tax on gross profits.
 This tax rate is in line with the current tax rate for online gaming operators licensed by the U.K.

 Previously, many of the big operators in the U.K. operated offshore, where they faced a tax of 1%.

-The 15% tax on gross profits has the potential to significantly eat into overall profits – and it's changing the industry in ways both expected and completely unexpected.
+The 15% tax on gross profits is eating into overall profits – and it's changing the industry in ways both expected and completely unexpected.

 In the expected camp, offshore jurisdictions like the Isle of Man are looking for ways to give operators financial relief from the new tax.
 Some operators chose to withdraw from the U.K. market.
 In the unexpected camp, some operators are restructuring player loyalty programs to account for the new tax.
 Full Tilt Poker announced a 20% reduction in the rate at which rewards points are given to players.
 Full Tilt cited the new point of consumption tax as the prime reason for the change.